rajeshvkothari/oom/GIN_README_2508.md

       $ cd //
       $ sudo chmod -R 777 /etc/docker

-	  # Create a file named daemon.json in /etc/docker and add following content in it.
+	  # Create a file named daemon.json in /etc/docker and add the following content to it.
          { "insecure-registries":["172.31.27.186:5000"] }

 	  $ sudo systemctl stop docker